-AASB 2020-8 'Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2' This standard is applicable to annual reporting periods beginning on or after 1 April 2021.
+AASB 2021-2 'Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates'

+This standard is applicable to annual reporting periods beginning on or after 1 April 2023.

 2. Summary of significant accounting policies

 The following accounting policies have been adopted in the preparation and presentation of the financial report.